edouarde1/310-Group-Project/README.md

 4. Run main.py

 ## Dependencies
 This bot requires nltk, pyspechecker, and stanza in order to run properly.
+You may have to use bot directory and execute the following code inside a test.py script that you create yourself.

+    import stanza
+    import nltk
+    stanza.download('en')
+    nltk.download()

+once you have done this, everything should work.

 ## Dataset